waizui/waizui-blog.github.io/posts/env_map_light/env_map_light.md

 this makes variance minium.

-Second, for solving rendering equation, we can use Monte Carlo method:
+Second, for solving rendering equation, we can use Monte Carlo estimator:

 $$
 \begin{align}